neonious/lowsync/README.md

 - `npm run init`
 - `npm run watch` (to build and watch for changes to source files and rebuild automatically)

-### Run lowrmt as npm module
+### Run lowsync as npm module

 - `npm link` (will link the working directory to the global npm namespace.
-Make sure first that you uninstall any existing installations of lowrmt)
+Make sure first that you uninstall any existing installations of lowsync)
-- run `lowrmt <command>` (see documentation for commands)
+- run `lowsync <command>` (see documentation for commands)

-### Debug lowrmt in vs code
+### Debug lowsync in vs code

 - just press `F5` (or "Start Debugging" in vs code menu) to launch the program in vs code, set breakpoints if you wish
-- adjust `.vscode/launch.json` to launch lowrmt with different arguments
+- adjust `.vscode/launch.json` to launch lowsync with different arguments

 ### Gulp tasks